Journal Selection for Publishing

 WoS CC – Web of Science Core Collection

-When assessing the quality of individual journals, it is important to pay attention to the accounting year for which the indicators were calculated.
+It is also important to pay attention to the year in which the indicators were calculated.
 This is especially important when citation and/or position indicators are used to evaluate individual publications, as only the values of the indicators corresponding to the year of publication should be used for this purpose.

 The comparison of the main journal citation indicators provided in WoS and Scopus databases is provided in the table: